Author: Dr. Jean-Paul Rodrigue

 5. Prospects for Transport Geography

 Transport geography played a relatively small role in the field of transport studies, a field that has been dominated by engineers and economists.
 This was due in part to the needs of the industry focused on providing infrastructures and technologies, at what cost and benefits, and at what level of pricing.
 The contemporary industry is much more complex, with issues as varied as safety, aesthetics, working conditions, the environment, and governance being necessary considerations.
-Therefore, a much broader set of skills is required, and transport studies have become a multi-disciplinary field of application.
-Transport geography has opportunities to contribute to transport studies, transport planning, and transport operations, in part because of the breadth of the approach and training.
+Therefore, a much broader set of skills is required, and transport studies have become a multidisciplinary field of application.
+Transport geography has opportunities to contribute to transport studies, transport planning, and transport operations because of the breadth of the approach and training.
 Still, transport geography, like the field of transportation in general, does not receive a level of attention in academia proportional to its economic and social importance.

 It is also fundamental to underline that transport is a spatial activity.
 It has always been a space adjusting service, but it has become increasingly global over the last few decades.
 Contemporary transport operates at a broader range of scales than ever before, from local home deliveries to global air transport networks.
 Further, there are complex interactions between the local and the global.
 For example, the issues surrounding the expansion of an airport are usually decided at the local level.
 The impacts are likely to be felt locally, namely its externalities such as noise and congestion.
 However, the effects on passenger and freight flows may have a global impact.
 The spatiality of transport and the many scales at which it operates are elements that are of concern to transport geography.
 No other discipline has as its core interest the role of space in shaping human activities.
 The globalization of transport activities thus has represented unique opportunities in the development of transport geography.

 One reason for the success of engineers and economists in transport studies and applications is that their training has been rigorous in applying mathematics and multivariate statistics.
 They have demonstrated the ability to provide precise answers to the questions that decision-makers have required – what to build, at what cost, with what cost effects.
 This underlines a dominant perspective in the transport industry that it is of little value unless a process can be quantified.
 Transport geography provides quantitative skills in modeling, graph theory, and multivariate statistics.
 However, there are newer techniques that provide geographers with opportunities to contribute to transport studies.
-Geographic Information Systems for Transportation (GIS-T) is becoming an essential element in transport geography education and research.
+Geographic Information Systems for Transportation (GIS-T) has become an essential element in transport geography education and research.
 The multi-scalar, multivariate nature of the transport industry makes GIS-T an invaluable tool that raises the profile of transport geography in the transportation industry.

 One of the key challenges in transport studies is data availability.
 Many times, census and survey data are inadequate or unavailable in the form required.
 However, the online availability of large datasets is increasing, offering a richer array of information to analyze transport issues in a wide variety of modes and geographies.
 New opportunities also arise from what came to be known as “big data,” where a large amount of digital information is made available at a low cost through mobile devices, sensors, remote sensing, and RFID.
 Mobility can now be observed at an unprecedented scale and level of detail, where passengers, vehicles, and cargo can be tracked.

-Knowledge of survey techniques and their limitations are also an important part of the transport geography toolkit.
+Knowledge of survey techniques and their limitations is also an important part of the transport geography toolkit.
 Irrespective of the appeal of information technologies, many of the traditional tools and approaches are still relevant.
 They allow addressing problems that other disciplines frequently overlook because of the lack of data or the inability to represent this data spatially.
 Questionnaires and interviews represent a vital source of information in many situations.
 Content analysis is extremely useful in providing quantified data from non-quantified sources.
 At the same time, fieldwork offers the opportunity to obtain a detailed understanding of the particularities of the local conditions that cannot be obtained otherwise.
-Data, methods, and models are no palliative to common sense, which remains a constant challenge when the approach is more focused on the tools than the reality in which transportation is evolving.
+Data, methods, and models are not palliative to common sense, which remains a constant challenge when the approach is more focused on the tools than the reality in which transportation is evolving.
 The following chapters will focus on the numerous dimensions of this reality, beginning with the relationship between transportation and space.

 - 1.2 – Transportation and The Physical Environment